shumz87/gmoot-table/README.md

 **NOTE: This is just to help you get an idea of how rare an item may be, but is not a definitive rarity score.
-Official rarity calculation will likely be more complex than just the number of occurances of a single attribute**
+Official rarity calculation will likely be more complex than just the number of occurances of a single attribute.**

 If you find this helpful and would like to support me, feel free to (but don't feel obligated!) to donate to my SOL address below.